 Kathy Clarke from Monkstown was also reusing an old piece of couture at Thursday’s competition.
 “It’s the hat Nora Barnacle wore when she married James Joyce,” she says with a smile.
 “They married in later life and the only reason they got married was because Joyce was trying to get into Switzerland.”

-Ms Clarke, who is a volunteer with the Friends of Joyce Tower Museum in Sandycove, purchased the hat from the a museum in Trieste, Italy, 15 years ago.
+Ms Clarke, who is a volunteer with the Friends of Joyce Tower Museum in Sandycove, purchased the hat from a museum in Trieste, Italy, 15 years ago.
 “I wear it all the time.
 It’s made with natural fabrics and is completely sun resistant.”

 Barnacle was “a very interesting woman who lived a frightful life with a frightful husband,” she said.
 “He was an unsuitable man for any woman; he was irresponsible, he was fond of the drink.
 But, he was an absolute genius.”

 Standing near the owner of this close-to-a-century-old hat, is another competitor wearing a headpiece which is just one week old.
 Ingrida Proberkaite from the village of Bruckless in Co Donegal had no plans to travel to Dublin until a few days ago, when the opportunity arose to attend the horse show.
-She quickly ordered the materials for her peacock-feather inspire headpiece, and pieced it together “in a couple of days”.
+She quickly ordered the materials for her peacock-feather inspired headpiece, and pieced it together “in a couple of days”.

 “To be honest, when I started making the hat, I didn’t know what I’d end up,” said Ms Proberkaite, who runs her own balloon business in Donegal.
-“But luckily enough everything arrived on time and I thought this suit would work well with the feathers”, she added, motioning towards wool, green suit.
+“But luckily enough everything arrived on time and I thought this suit would work well with the feathers”, she added, motioning towards her green wool suit.

 Also dressed in green was Veronica McGrath Alborante, who first entered the best dressed competition 40 years ago.
 “It was nothing like today, you just walked up a little ramp, the judges looked at you, and then you moved on.
 I find the process very long now.”

 Having lived in Italy for more than four decades, Ms McGrath Alborante is “still very Irish” and visits a few times a year.
-Her dress was bought for a wedding she never attended and received it’s first outing on Thursday.
+Her dress was bought for a wedding she never attended and received its first outing on Thursday.

 “I told myself, if I win or lose, at least I’ll finally get to wear it.”